About This Course

 This course is not a practise based course, but does address issues that some participants may find upsetting and triggering.
-Given this, it must be noted that the course is not delivered in a therapeutic environment and students should be mindful of the impact engaging in some topics may have for their own well-being.
+Given this, it must be noted that the course is not delivered in a therapeutic environment and students should be mindful of the impact engaging in some topics may have on their own well-being.

 All modules on this course are based on a continuous assessment model.
 Assessments will include essays, reflective work, case studies and research projects.